Jarratt, Virginia: Geography

 Jarratt is located on the border of Greensville and Sussex counties, just west of Interstate 95, which provides access from Exit 20 (Henry Road).
 It is 10 mi north of Emporia and 33 mi south of Petersburg via I-95.

 The former Petersburg Railroad line within the town was acquired by the Atlantic Coast Line Railroad of Virginia, which is today part of the CSX North End Subdivision.
 It also contained a junction with the main line of the Virginian Railway, which was acquired by the Norfolk and Western Railway, and later abandoned, with the exception of a short spur west from the North End Subdivision to the Georgia-Pacific Jarratt Sheathing Plant.

 According to the United States Census Bureau, the town has a total area of 3.3 sqkm, all land.

 Government and infrastructure

 The United States Postal Service operates the Jarratt Post Office, which is directly on the Sussex-Greensville County Line.

 The Virginia Department of Corrections operates the Greensville Correctional Center in unincorporated Greensville County, near Jarratt.
-Greensville houses the Commonwealth of Virginia execution chamber, which has been obsolete since the abolishment of capital punishment in 2021.
+Greensville houses the Commonwealth of Virginia execution chamber, which has been obsolete since the abolition of capital punishment in 2021.
+The largest employer in Jarratt was a Boar's Head plant that closed in September 2024 following a listeria outbreak that killed ten people who consumed deli meat produced there.